-When “what’s for dinner?” is their favorite question, the answer is this easy hot and hearty dish.
+When “what’s for dinner?” is their favorite question, the answer is this easy hot and hearty Italian couscous.
 Makes a great side with a protein and can be tweaked with the bounty from any season.

 ‘Member that old commercial “Beef—it’s what’s for dinner”?
 And, if you don’t, just pretend like you do.
 For me, “Pasta—it’s what’s for breakfast, lunch and dinner” is more like it.
 It’s not really PC these days to crave pasta but it runs through these veins.
 Can’t help it.
 FYI, PC stands for paleo or protein, whichever is your preference, not that other ‘P’ word which will not make it into this blog.
 Thank goodness this couscous did make the cut.